ashkan-abbasi66/OCTseg-Zeiss/Readme.md

   - Python 3.8.16 and PyTorch 1.12.1
   - CUDA 11.3.1 and cuDNN 8.2.0.53-11.3 (for GPU training)

+---

+# USAGE EXAMPLE

+## Train the model

 - An **example dataset** is provided [here](./my-dataset-example) to **only show the structure of the dataset folder**.
 The dataset is proprietery and cannot be shared.
 To use the code or train it with a different dataset, you should preserve the same directory structure.

-- A **pretrained model** is saved [here](./my-pretrained-model).
-This model can be used for running the model on your own set of OCT b-scan images.
-See [here](#test-the-pretrained-model) and provide the appropriate path.

----

-# USAGE EXAMPLE

-## Train the model

 **Example command:**